danielfone/private-passage/README.md

 Too often, sensitive data is shared over insecure channels like Slack, MS Teams, or email.
-These messages are not encrypted, and even if they are subsequently deleted, notification emails may have been sent that including the secret — this has happened to me more than once!
+These messages are not encrypted, and even if they are subsequently deleted, notification emails may have been sent that included the secret.

 Furthermore, while many password managers support sharing passwords, the process is much more cumbersome and I occasionally need to share sensitive data with